GPUOpen-Tools/gpu_performance_api/BUILD.md

 ##### Prerequisites
  * Install the Mesa common development package: sudo apt-get install mesa-common-dev
- * For 32-bit builds, install the multilib packages: sudo apt-get install gcc-multilib g++-multilib

 ##### Build Instructions
  * Execute "make" in the cmake_bld/x64/debug to build the 64-bit debug version of GPA
  * Execute "make" in the cmake_bld/x64/release to build the 64-bit release version of GPA
- * Execute "make" in the cmake_bld/x86/debug to build the 32-bit debug version of GPA
- * Execute "make" in the cmake_bld/x86/release to build the 32-bit release version of GPA
  * After a successful build, the GPUPerfAPI binaries can be found in `gpu_performance_api/output/$(Configuration)` (for example gpu_performance_api/output/release)
- * When building the internal version, each binary filename will also have a "-Internal" suffix (for example libGPUPerfAPIGL-Internal.so)

 ## PublicCounterCompiler Tool